HuzefaC/ReviewsAnalysis/README.md

 * [Run](#run)

 ## General info
-This is a simple data analysis and visualization project using python.
+This is a data analysis and visualization project using python.
 The dataset used is an online course reviews dataset.
-The jupyter notebooks are used for data exploration.

 ## Technologies
 Project is created with: